 While individual therapy is usually the preferred modality, group therapy can be useful if the client can agree to attend enough sessions.
 Because of the basic components of this disorder, though, it is often difficult to have the individual attend group therapy early on in the therapeutic process.
 Avoidant Personality Disorder Treatment Recommendations -Avoidant Personality Disorder- In formulating guidelines for the treatment of avoidant personality disorder, it is important to bear in mind that this disorder shares many similarities with the Axis I disorder social phobia, as well as with agoraphobia.

 Avoidant personality disorder also shares characteristics with other Axis II disorders, particularly dependent personality disorder.
 When appropriate treatment is being considered for any individual, the overlapping traits must be taken into account in order to define a specific treatment plan that is appropriate for that individual.
 In applying any of these therapies, the clinician should bear in mind two important issues.
 First, patients with avoidant personality disorder are particularly sensitive to scrutiny, even in a therapy situation.
 They may be reluctant to openly express their internal experience for fear of criticism from the therapist and also for fear of embarrassment.
-Avoidant Personality Disorder Treatment Recommendations -Avoidant Personality Disorder-
+Avoidant Personality Disorder - Psych Central.
+People with avoidant personality disorder experience long-standing feelings of inadequacy and are extremely sensitive to what others think about them.

-People with avoidant personality disorder experience a long-standing feeling of inadequacy and are extremely sensitive to what others think about them.
-This leads to the person to be socially inhibited and feel socially inept.
+These feelings of inadequacy leads to the person to be socially inhibited and feel socially inept.
 Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school and any activities that involve socializing or interacting with others.
 Individuals with Avoidant Personality Disorder often vigilantly appraise the movements and expressions of those with whom they come into contact.

 Avoidant Personality Disorder.
 Prevalence The prevalence of avoidant personality disorder is about 2.4% of the general population.

 Course The course of avoidant personality disorder is chronic.
-Avoidant Personality Disorder Home ( AvPD ) Avoidant personality disorder Avoidant personality disorder (AvPD), also known as anxious personality disorder, is a Cluster C personality disorder recognized in the Diagnostic and Statistical Manual of Mental Disorders handbook as afflicting persons when they display a pervasive pattern of social inhibition, feelings of inadequacy, extreme sensitivity to negative evaluation, and avoidance of social interaction.
+Avoidant Personality Disorder Home ( AvPD ) Avoidant personality disorder.
+Avoidant personality disorder (AvPD), also known as anxious personality disorder, is a Cluster C personality disorder recognized in the Diagnostic and Statistical Manual of Mental Disorders handbook as afflicting persons when they display a pervasive pattern of social inhibition, feelings of inadequacy, extreme sensitivity to negative evaluation, and avoidance of social interaction.
 Individuals afflicted with the disorder tend to describe themselves as ill at ease, anxious, lonely, and generally feel unwanted and isolated from others.
 People with avoidant personality disorder often consider themselves to be socially inept or personally unappealing and avoid social interaction for fear of being ridiculed, humiliated, rejected, or disliked.